Testing smart contracts on Cardano

-Writing a valid smart contract requires both ability and diligence.
+New series of Writing a valid smart contract requires both ability and diligence.
 Developers have to take into account all possible uses and scenarios.
-If requirements change, the assumptions and behaviour may need revalidation.
-That is why automated random testing on real-world systems is the best way to ensure smart contracts’ correctness.

 The Plutus platform has built-in support for automatic testing, based on a popular property testing framework QuickCheck.

-In this article, we show how to make an automatic test for the Plutus smart contract using our smart contract for “proof of burn” as a reference example.
+This article shows how to make an automatic test for the Plutus smart contract using our “proof of burn” as a reference example.

 *Burning of ADA tokens is not something that we promote or think will happen on Cardano.
 This is only used to explore smart contracts and explain methods of testing.